Shane Brinkman-Davis Delamore is a master of the craft and passionate about UX design and programmer productivity.

 We created S3P to solve two problems: large-bucket content discovery and cross-bucket copying.
 In our tests S3P was 15x to 100x faster than AWS CLI.
 We sustained item listing speeds of 20,000 items per second and copy speeds of nearly 9 gigabytes per second.

-We needed to refactor a client's AWS infrastructure into a HIPAA compliant environment.
+We needed to do a major refactor of a client's AWS infrastructure.
 As part of work, we had to move about 500 terabytes of data into new S3 buckets.
 Since we only had a month to finish the whole project.
 We knew right away this was going to be trouble.

 After some preliminary tests with